KarrLab/intro_to_wc_modeling/docs/concepts_skills/software_engineering/distributing_python.rst

 Distributing source code with GitHub
 ------------------------------------
 GitHub can be used to distribute source code simply by changing the public/private setting of a repository.
 The versions of key revisions should be marked using Git tags.
-See :numref:`Section %s <code_revisioning>` for more information about using Git and GitHub.
+See :numref:`code_revisioning` for more information about using Git and GitHub.

 Distributing Python packages with PyPI